nqtikx/Notion/SDK.md

 ### 1) Identification Agent (full PID data)

-Use when partner already has full PID/KYC data and sends it to WhiteBird via B2B APIs.
+Use when partner already has full KYC data and sends it to WhiteBird via B2B APIs.

 Flow:
 1. Register user with full KYC payload: